 How to bring local communities, nature specialists and outdoor enthusiasts from different regions of Europe together to promote local development, solidarity and safeguarding of local nature?
-With the support of the Interreg Volunteer Youth, this week various Bulgarian locals and interested public will have a chance to exchange ideas, experiences and knowledge on nature conservation both in an indoor and outdoor environment, while also learning about the different ways in which the European Cohesion Policy supports local development.
+With the support of the Interreg Volunteer Youth, this week, various Bulgarian locals and interested public had a chance to exchange ideas, experiences and knowledge on nature conservation both in an indoor and outdoor environment, while also learning about the different ways in which the European Cohesion Policy supports local development.

 Please also read: Respect Nature

 Citizens’ awareness and perception of the EU Cohesion policy

 In March 2017, the European Comission carried out a set of surveys and interviews Europe-wide, about the awareness of European citizens of the EU regional policy.
 Of the 27000 interviewees, about 1000 were Bulgarian citizens.
 Only 40% of the asked citizens have heard about any EU-funded projects taking place in the area they live.
 However, 85 % of these people confirmed, that the support had a significantly positive impact on local development.
 Most people who’ve heard about the Cohesion policy were informed through the internet or national TV channels.
 However, only a few percent has heard about this topic from local or regional TV. radio or newspapers.

 This shows that citizens have a generally positive opinion about the EU Cohesion policy and would prefer to see the continuation of these funds.
 Awareness rates are nevertheless still low, mostly due to the lack of communication about EU regional funding in local and regional media.

 To read more about the general results and country-specific factsheets, visit the Public Opinion website of the European Commission.